fruxefarms/FruxePi/README.md

 ## License

 This project is released under GPL 3.0 - see the [LICENSE.md](LICENSE.md) file for more details.
-You are free to use, copy, distribute and transmit this Software for non-commercial purposes.
+You are free to use, copy, distribute and transmit this software for non-commercial purposes.

 ---